watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 #### Search
 - Create new actions and name them `Search`, `Process Result`, `Show Search Results`, and `Search Result`.
-- Open the `Search` action.
-Click the fX button to add a variable and add new session variable `query_text` and select "Expression" type and then put `input.original_text` as the expression.
+- Open the `Search` action which should take you to an empty step 1.
+Within step one, click the fX button to add a variable and add new session variable `query_text` and select "Expression" type and then put `input.original_text` as the expression.
 As noted in the [documentation for spell checking](https://cloud.ibm.com/docs/assistant?topic=assistant-dialog-runtime-spell-check#dialog-runtime-spell-check-how-it-works), `input.original_text` is set _only_ if the utterance from the user was altered due to spell correction and then it records the original request from the user and not the spell corrected text.
 Spell correction can be very counter productive for searching because it can take specialized domain vocabulary and "correct" those terms to generic words in the language, so it is often better to apply the search on the original text, as we are doing here.

 ![Setup Search 1](./assets/search-step-1.png)<br>

-- Add step 2, and change "without conditions" to "with conditions" and set the condition `query_text` is not defined.
+- Add step 2, and in step 2 change "without conditions" to "with conditions" and set the condition `query_text` is not defined.
 Then set the variable `query_text` to `input.text`.
 This is needed because the `input.original_text` is only set when spell correction changed the text.
 When there was no spell correction, you need to use `input.text` instead.
 After step 2, `query_text` is guaranteed to be the exact original query issued by the user.

 ![Setup Search 2](./assets/search-step-2.png)<br>